darkarnium/41h/README.md

 ### Digital Ocean

+*NOTE:* Digital Ocean will charge a MINIMUM of 1 hour if a machine is spawned and then torn down immediately.
+If using a '48GB' instance (default), this will run you around CAD$0.71 every time the instance is built.
+If running a lot of tests, please use the Vagrant deployment script, or use a smaller instance to reduce cost!

 To deploy a new 41h machine into Digital Ocean (via the API), perform the following:

 1) Run `pip install -r requirements.txt` from this directory.